-The GoPro HERO7 White is the entry-level offering in GoPro's new HERO7 lineup.
+The GoPro HERO7 White is the entry-level offering of the three cameras in GoPro’s HERO7 lineup.
 So it has the most basic set of features.

 Resolutions and Framerates